 Indicates which governmental level the mass mobilization is directed at.
 0 = national, 1 = regional / state, 2 = local.
-For side = 3, scope is NA (see above).
+This variable must not be NA if side is 0 or 1.
+If there is no precise information about the scope, it should be coded as 0 (national).
+For side = 3, scope must be NA (see above).